Carburetors on BMW Airhead Motorcycles; how to properly synchronize them

 slowly & carefully several times before you attempt ANYthing.

 Do not lubricate the throttle cables.
 1978+ cables have an inner lining that self-lubricates, wearing very slowly over large mileage.
 ALL throttle and clutch cables that have been replaced are extremely likely to be the newer lined types.
 Throttle cables should normally be replaced at reasonable intervals.
 This used to be about 60-80,000 miles, but I think the mileage should be on-condition.
 It is not unusual for properly routed and cared-for cables to go to even twice that mileage.

 I replace cables if fraying (typically at the left carb!); or, the throttle feels draggy or catchy...and it isn't due to the gears at the throttle assembly at the handlebars.
 I have seen cables go 150,000 miles with NO problems.
 I have also seen them go in less than a thousand, from brand-new, even though it was a well-built cable, and not one of the so-so types BMW has recently shipped (granted, mostly the clutch cables).

-If someone makes a habit of bending the left throttle cable at the carburetor while unscrewing the dipstick, it may fail quickly.
+If someone makes a habit of bending the left throttle cable at the carburetor while un-screwing and screwing-in the dipstick, it may fail quickly.
 Once just ONE strand breaks, I have seen the rest go in under 200 miles.
 A bend outer jacket at that area can cause friction.

 Another reason for cable problems is failure to lubricate the barrels at the carbs after EVERY wash job.

-Failure to ensure a smoothly rotating cable end barrel and good bushing in the Clutch lever, has caused many problems with R/R cables.
+Failure to ensure a smoothly rotating cable end barrel and to have a good bushing in the Clutch lever, has caused many problems with cables.

 If you lubricate the 1978+ cables, the liner MIGHT swell,